ashwin153/caustic/README.md

 but, while similar in name and intent, most fall short of implementing the entire SQL specification.
 Others like [MongoDB][13] and [DynamoDB][14] have their own bespoke interfaces that are often so complicated that they require [classes][15].
 But even SQL is not beyond reproach.
-In his article ["Some Principles of Good Language Design"][10], CJ Date, one of the fathers of relational databases, outlined a number of inherent flaws in the SQL language including its lack of a canonical implementation and its ambiguous syntax.
+In his article "Some Principles of Good Language Design", CJ Date, one of the fathers of relational databases, outlined a number of inherent flaws in the SQL language including its lack of a canonical implementation and its ambiguous syntax.
 While these storage systems provide the necessary transactional guarantees that are required to build correct distributed systems, their lack of a